MolSSI-Education/oop_and_design_patterns/_episodes/03-Factory.md

 ## Error handling

 We realize that the LJ and Buckingham potentials have different number of parameters.
-For our problem, the LJ potential has epsilon and sigma as parameters, while the Buckingham potential has A, C and rho.
+For our problem, the LJ potential has two input parameters, while the Buckingham potential has three.
 We can improve the usability of our library by adding the following checks in the potential constructors to make sure we input the right number of parameters and we use the desired keywords: